Wakeup Call on Cat Oral Health

 I recognize and appreciate that being adamant and immovable on any subject turns people off, makes them defensive, and implies that I have all the answers.

 But on this one?
-I’m going to be tenacious, unwavering, and unrelenting – and resort to using all caps.
+I’m tenacious, unwavering, and unrelenting.

 DON’T HAVE YOUR CAT’S DENTISTRY WORK PERFORMED WITHOUT ANESTHETIC.